Red Special Guitar Replica Build

 This started with a trip to B&Q where I purchased the materials to make the blockboard for the body.

 It’s still not 100% finished but does play very nicely!
-It is not a 100% true replica in that I decided to use black tuners and not pearl and the bridge is not an original bridge, but other than that is the original blockboard construction, with mahogany veneer and mahogany neck (from an old snooker table) the pickups are from Yonderbosk and are true replicas of the original Burns TriSonics.
+It is not a 100% true original red special replica guitar in that I decided to use black tuners and not pearl and the bridge is not an original bridge, but other than that is the original blockboard construction, with mahogany veneer and mahogany neck (from an old snooker table) the pickups are from Yonderbosk and are true replicas of the original Burns TriSonics.

 I am very pleased with the outcome and during the process joined the UK Red Special Group and last October got to meet many other people who have also made their own Red Special replicas!